 - Identify any time your company has had to make emergency inventory purchases at a higher cost.

 - Calculate revenue loss affected by both unexpected inventory under and overstock.

 With the help of a CMMS, you can pull inventory reports from one place, so there’s no miscommunication or missed orders in any department.
-Also, set automated functions in your management system, such as assigned minimum and maximum reorder values, so there is no over or under purchasing.
-Or, if you frequently place the same order, arrange your CMMS to automatically place orders when stock is low.
+Also, set automated functions in your management systems, such as assigned minimum and maximum reorder values, so there is no over or under purchasing.
+Or, if you frequently place the same order, arrange your CMMS to automatically place orders when the stock is low.

 KPI #3: Reduced Asset/Machinery Lifespan Loss

 Also included in Plant Engineering’s study, 31% of respondents mentioned plans to implement preventive maintenance to avoid downtime.
 Preventive maintenance is important to keep the different areas of your business running seamlessly.
-With aging equipment being the leading cause of downtime (45%), this can put a halt to other efforts company wide.
+With aging equipment being the leading cause of downtime (45%), this can put a halt to other efforts company-wide.
 CMMS implementation helps keep all of the cogs turning.